-Tier 1 PSW migrants (Appendix A, para 36B and Table 4) – have the benefit of reduced capital requirement (£50,000).
-However, unless capital is provided by a SFC, Government Department or VC firm, have to demonstrate that they have been continuously engaged in a business or registered as a self-employed since before 11 July 2014, and have been providing services at NQF level 4 or above as per SOC codes of Appendix J
+Tier 1 PSW migrants (Appendix A, para 36B and Table 4) – have the benefit of a reduced capital requirement (£50,000).
+However, unless capital is provided by an SFC, Government Department or VC firm, have to demonstrate that they have been continuously engaged in a business or registered as a self-employed since before 11 July 2014, and have been providing services at NQF level 4 or above as per SOC codes of Appendix J

-Tier 4 Students (including Tier 4 child students) (Appendix A, para 36A, and Immigration Rules para 245DD(e)(xxi)) can only rely on capital provided by a SFC or UK Government Department and can switch in the UK if sponsored by
+Tier 4 Students (including Tier 4 child students) (Appendix A, para 36A, and Immigration Rules para 245DD(e)(xxi)) can only rely on capital provided by an SFC or UK Government Department and can switch in the UK if sponsored by